jdiamond/pointless/README.md

 Pointless object instead.

 Many of the static methods also support automatic partial application.
 For example, the calls to `P.get()` and `P.format()` with just one argument in the previous example returned new functions that takes the value to read from or to format.
-The more traditional way to write that would look like this:
+The more traditional way to write that might look like this:

     P(document.querySelectorAll('#form input'))
     .filter(function(input) {